If you have a chronic illness, you’re probably tired of hearing the “expert” opinion of random people.

 The best way to stay active when you’re dealing with chronic health conditions is to adapt workouts as needed, depending on how you feel each day.
 This is extremely important—more important than pleasing those who don’t understand.

-Remember to also discuss your exercise programs with your doctors, specialists, and preferably, a registered kinesiologist or certified exercise physiologist—people who actually have training in exercise prescription for persons with chronic health conditions.
+Remember to also discuss your exercise programs with your doctors, specialists, and preferably, a registered kinesiologist or certified exercise physiologist—people who actually have training in exercise prescription for persons with chronic health conditions and disabilities.

 Depending on your particular condition, there may be contra-indications to certain exercises.
 It’s beyond the scope of this post to go into every contra-indication for every single condition (we’d be here for centuries), so do talk to a specialist before starting a new exercise program.
 In the meantime, try to ignore the well-meaning comments, listen to your body, and do what’s right for you to stay active as much as your abilities will allow.